8dcc/FearlessScrapper/README.md

 ### Configuration
 You can change the folowing variables:
-* ListOnly: Boolean.
+* `ListOnly`: Boolean.
 Will download files if false.
-* Debug: Boolean.
+* `Debug`: Boolean.
 Will display aditional information if true.